-AA Battery Service is constantly expanding its range of AGM start-stop batteries to meet growing demand as more start-stop vehicles enter the market.
+AA Battery Service is constantly expanding its range of AGM Stop-Start batteries to meet growing demand as this technology becomes more commonplace.

 In a calcium battery the antimony is totally substituted with calcium in all plates.
 This results in double the shelf life and virtually no gassing in the battery, resulting in less maintenance.